DSD-ESDC-EDSC/dynamic-org-chart/ATTRIBUTION.md

 # Attributions
-This document provides attribution for all of the open source software and code artifacts that were used in this project along with their licenses.
+Attribution for open source software and code artifacts used in this project, along with their licenses and copyrights, are provided below.

-We include boilerplate copies of the MIT and BSD 3-Clause licenses here for convenience and provide links to the license for each open source artifact used.

-We also include the copyright statement of the original authors for each license as it appeared at the time of writing.

 Please refer to the original licenses for further information about any of the open source software used in this project.

 **Note:** the [pip-licenses](https://pypi.org/project/pip-licenses/) package (which itself is licensed under the MIT license) was used to extract the licenses for each python package used.